sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 ## 1.3 Requirements

 ### 1.3.1 Functional Requirements
-1. The Monit must provide the ability to generate an alert when a critical process is not running.
+1. The Monit must provide the ability to generate an alert when a critical process has not been alive for 5 minutes.
 2. The Monit must provide the ability to generate an alert when the resource usage of a docker contaier is larger than the pre-defined threshold.
 3. The event listener in supervisord must receive the signal when a critical process in